gotemapak/automate_update_resume_hh/README_EN.md

 ### Successful Update
 ```
 ✅ Resume <b>123456</b> updated successfully.

-💼 Resume ID: <code>123456</code>

-🕒 Updated: 29.03.2024 21:45:30
 ```

 ### Update Error
 ```
-❌ Error updating resume <b>123456</b>:
+Status: ❌ couldn't update resume due to touch_limit_exceeded

-💼 Resume ID: <code>123456</code>
-⚠️ Status: 400
-📝 Response: {"errors": [{"type": "error", "value": "Resume not found"}]}

-🕒 Updated: 29.03.2024 21:45:30
+Resume: 123456
 ```

 ## ❓ Frequently Asked Questions

 ### Q: How often is the resume updated?
-A: By default, every 4 hours via GitHub Actions.
+A: Every 4 hours and 1 minute via GitHub Actions (00:01, 04:01, 08:01, 12:01, 16:01, 20:01 UTC).
 This matches HH.ru's free tier limitation - on a free account, you can only update your resume once every 4 hours.
 If you try to update it more frequently, HH.ru will return an error.
-The system checks for update eligibility every 30 minutes and triggers the process only if at least 4 hours and 1 minute have passed since the last successful update.

 ### Q: Do I need to update tokens?
 A: The `refresh_token` is valid for 30 days.
 The script will automatically notify you when tokens need to be updated.
 It's advisable to update `HH_ACCESS_TOKEN` once a week.